How to Write an Email to a University: Admission or Information

 • Applying for a position, financial assistance, or scholarship

-• Requesting for course information from a university department
+• Requesting course information from a university department

 People Also Read: Hardest Essay Topics For High School and University Students